car AC vent blowing warm air inside vehicle cabin

 The Fix: Cleaning the Condenser or Replacement

-For simple issues like dirt and debris, you can often clean the condenser yourself.
-With the engine off and cool, you can gently spray the condenser with water from a garden hose to wash away blockage.
-Be careful not to use a high-pressure washer, as this can bend the delicate fins.
-If the condenser is damaged (e.g., from a rock impact), it will need to be replaced.
-This is a job that usually requires a mechanic, as it involves evacuating and recharging the AC system.
+For simple dirt and debris buildup, you can often clean the condenser yourself.
+With the engine off and cool, gently spray the condenser with water from a garden hose to wash away blockage.
+Do not use a high-pressure washer, as this can bend the delicate fins.
+If the condenser is damaged from a rock impact, it will need to be replaced by a mechanic — the repair involves evacuating and recharging the AC system.

 6. Issues with the AC Blower Motor or Resistor

-The blower motor is responsible for pushing the air through your car’s vents and into the cabin.
+The blower motor is responsible for pushing air through your car’s vents and into the cabin.
 The blower motor resistor controls the speed of this motor.
-If either of these components is failing, you might experience inconsistent airflow.
-For example, if the blower motor is weak, it might struggle to push enough cold air, leading to temperature fluctuations.
-If the resistor is malfunctioning, the fan speed might fluctuate randomly, affecting the perceived temperature of the air.
+If either component is failing, you may experience inconsistent airflow.
+A weak blower motor may struggle to push enough cold air, leading to temperature fluctuations.
+A malfunctioning resistor causes fan speed to vary randomly, directly affecting the perceived temperature of the air.

 Signs of Blower Motor/Resistor Problems